Health

 Applying for an Acceptance Document

-Prior to applying for an Acceptance Document the system must be inspected.
-A system that passes inspection will be issued an Acceptance Document that is good for 12 months from the date of the inspection.
+Before applying for an Acceptance Document, the system must be inspected.
+If the system passes, an Acceptance Document will be issued and will be valid for 12 months from the inspection date.

-If the inspection report indicates repairs are necessary, those must be completed before you apply for the Acceptance Document.
-If the Purchaser will be responsible for repairs a Conditional Acceptance Document may be issued with an Agreement to Repair.
+If the inspection finds repairs are needed, those repairs must be finished before applying for the Acceptance Document.
+If the buyer agrees to handle the repairs, a Conditional Acceptance Document may be issued along with an Agreement to Repair.

-If an inspection cannot be completed due to weather then either the buyer or seller should complete an Agreement to Inspect after the closing of the real estate transaction.
+If weather prevents an inspection, the buyer or seller can complete an Agreement to Inspect after the sale is finalized.

 Apply for an Acceptance Document This link will take you to our application portal.
 Please note: first-time users will be asked to create an account.